tiagoshibata/Elixir-context-sensitive-grammar-matching/README.md

 # Regular grammar matching

-Given a regular grammar and a sentence, check whether the grammar can generate that sentence.
+Given a regular grammar and a sentence, test whether the grammar can generate that sentence.
 Built using recursion in Elixir.